MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 Whether your conversion was successful or not, log files are generated for every conversion.
 They can be found here:
 %localappdata%\packages\Microsoft.MsixPackagingTool_8wekyb3d8bbwe\LocalState\DiagOutputDir\

 Failure codes are written and indicate any point of failure during the conversion process.
+The error codes are meant to be self explanatory.

+### Examples of failures during conversions
+#### Uninstallation Error - Exit Code 259
+We noticed some installers exiting failing to convert with exit code 259.
+If you encountered this, it is because the installer spawns a thread and does not wait for it to complete.
+In other words, the main thread finishes installing but it exits with error 259 because the spawned a thread that is still running.
+We recommend that IT Pros use the appropriate install option for setup.exe.

+#### Internal warning messages
+An example of warning signs you may encounter is this:
+[Warning] W_COM_PUBFAIL_INPROC_SERVER_NOT_SUPPORTED
+This indicates we detected COM registration that do not have a match with MSIX today.
+If you convert an app and it works, changes are these were unnecessary COM entries.
+However, if you see missing behavior than that means that this COM behavior was not captured during the conversion.
+Note: this may only occur in early verisons of the tool

 #### Other known issues
 - Restarting the machine during application installation is not supported.
 Please ignore the restart request if possible or pass an argument to the installer to not require a restart.

-### MSIX Packaging Tool logs
-Conversion logs can be found at %localappdata%\packages\Microsoft.MsixPackagingTool_8wekyb3d8bbwe\LocalState\DiagOutputDir\